Flor Contemplacion: Background to arrest

-On 4 May 1991, Delia Mamaril Maga (born on 6 October 1955, in Tarlac), a 35-year-old Filipino domestic worker, was found strangled to death in a five-bedroom apartment on the ninth floor of HDB Block 147 on Gangsa Road in Bukit Panjang.
-A three-year-old boy, Nicholas Huang, whom Maga had been taking care of, was discovered lying next to her having been drowned in a bucket of water.
+On 4 May 1991, Della M. Maga (born on 6 October 1955, in Tarlac), a 35-year-old Filipino migrant domestic worker, was found strangled to death in a five-bedroom apartment on the ninth floor of HDB Block 147 on Gangsa Road in Bukit Panjang.
+A four-year-old boy, Nicholas Huang Haoren Wong, whom Maga had been taking care of, was discovered lying next to her having been drowned in a bucket of water.
 The victims' bodies were discovered by Huang's parents, who had employed Maga for the previous 4 years, after they had arrived home to their apartment shortly after 1pm.
 Their two-year-old daughter was located unharmed in Maga's locked bedroom.

 Singaporean police investigating the crime scene found no signs of a struggle or any ransacking of the flat, which, combined with the fact the front door grille was locked when the owners returned home, suggested that Maga knew her killer and granted them entry to the apartment.
 Interviews with neighbor Lucrecia Galuga revealed that she last saw Maga and the two children alive at 10am, and Maga had mentioned that a friend was due to visit her later on that morning.
 Detectives then began to identify, locate and question all of Maga's known associates in Singapore.

 At around 7pm, police arrested 38-year-old Filipino citizen Flor Ramos Contemplacion at HDB Block 633 on Veerasamy Road in Kallang, after eliminating all other suspects from their enquiries.
 Contemplacion was found in possession of luxury items (seven watches, a Konica Minolta brand camera and a pearl necklace) that were believed to have been stolen from Maga.
 Investigations revealed that Contemplacion had visited Maga at the apartment in Bukit Panjang several times before and had met Nicholas Huang on those occasions.
 This fact raised the possibility that Contemplacion killed Huang and Maga to prevent her being identified, however the life of the two-year-old girl was spared as she was unable to speak due to her young age.

 During her interrogation by the police, Contemplacion claimed to have left her employer's house on Cardiff Road the previous morning to deliver a package to her niece at Don Long Mansion in Katong, but she was not at home when Contemplacion arrived.
 However, when the police contacted the owner of the apartment to check Contemplacion's alibi he denied she had visited the property.
 On the afternoon of 6 May 1991, Contemplacion finally confessed to killing both victims and gave two statements to police via a Tagalog interpreter.
 That evening, investigating officers brought Contemplacion and the interpreter to the crime scene on Gangsa Road, where she described to the detectives how she was admitted to the apartment by Maga and what happened inside on the day of the murders.
-On 7 May 1991, Contemplacion was charged with the double murder of Delia Mamaril Maga and Nicholas Huang and then remanded in custody to await trial.
+On 7 May 1991, Contemplacion was charged with the double murder of Della Maga and Nicholas Huang and then remanded in custody to await trial.